The Perfect Immigrant

 .

-In the second usage of the term in the Bible, LORD tells Abram that he an his offspring will be sojourners for four hundred years.
-While this is definitely a temporary time period as far as history goes, it is much longer than how we tend to think of as someone coming to visit temporarily.
-In fact, it is even a longer time period that the existence of the nation of the United States.
+In the second usage of the term in the Bible, the LORD tells Abram that he and his offspring will be sojourners for four hundred years.
+While this is definitely a temporary time period as far as history goes, it is much longer than we tend to think of as someone coming to visit temporarily or for a short time.
+In fact, it is an even longer time period than the existence of the nation of the United States.

 Sojourn in this land, and I will be with you and will bless you, for to you and to your offspring I will give all these lands, and I will establish the oath that I swore to Abraham your father.
 I will multiply your offspring as the stars of heaven and will give to your offspring all these lands.
 And in your offspring all the nations of the earth shall be blessed, [ Genesis 26:3-4 ]